meodai/RYBitten/README.md

 ### Usage in Browser / p5.js (UMD)

-For projects that don't use a bundler (like p5.js sketches on OpenProcessing), you can use the UMD build.
+For projects that don't use a bundler (like p5.js sketches), you can use the UMD build.
 This exposes a global `rybitten` object.

 ```html
 <script src="https://unpkg.com/rybitten"></script>